sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### 3.3.2.
 Indicators

 - Are people in your team often assigned to work on multiple tasks ?
 If yes , what is the main reason?
   a.
-It usually doesn't happen (Elite)
+It usually doesn't happen (Ideal)
   b.
-Too much work  (High)
+Too much work
   c.
-Not enough people in the team  (Medium)
+Not enough people in the team
   d.
-Not the right skill sets in the team (Low)
+Not the right skill sets in the team

-1-7 (very frequently to never)
 Ideal: Very Frequently (1)

 - When faced with too much work and too few people to do it, we prioritize work and focus on completing a small number of high-priority tasks
    a.
-Very Frequently (1)
+Very Frequently (Ideal)
    b.
 Frequently
    c.
 Occasionally
    d.
 Rarely